Common Holly

 Where does it grow?

-Healthy and disturbed forest understories, riparian areas, tree farms, tree plantations, and just about anywhere that is shady, in a variety of soil types.
+Healthy and disturbed forest understories, riparian areas, and shady areas throughout Western Washington, in a variety of soil types.
 Will produce more seed when exposed to light.
+Click here to see an informal map of known common holly locations in Washington as of August 2024.

 How Does it Reproduce?